RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 ![playstation3_diagram](https://cloud.githubusercontent.com/assets/10035308/16599634/7f353148-42c0-11e6-9023-dbaf074bc933.png)

 After you've configured your controller the autoconfig will be created here:

 ```
 /opt/retropie/configs/all/retroarch-joypads
 ```

-This is an example config for a snes controller
+This is an example config for a USB SNES controller

 ```
 input_device = "USB gamepad           "
 input_driver = "udev"